ISO 21789:2009 Preview

 Gas turbine applications -- Safety

-ISO 21789:2008 applies to driven machinery only where it is an integral part of the gas turbine (e.g. a gearbox integral to the gas turbine), or is located within the gas turbine enclosure and forms part of the enclosure hazardous-area classification (e.g. a generator within the gas turbine enclosure), or where the driven machinery has a direct effect on the operational safety of the gas turbine.
+It applies to driven machinery only where an integral part of the gas turbine (e.g. a gearbox integral to the gas turbine) or located within the gas turbine enclosure and forming part of the enclosure hazardous area classification (e.g. a generator within the gas turbine enclosure), or where the driven machinery has a direct effect on the operational safety of the gas turbine.

-ISO 21789:2008 details the anticipated significant hazards associated with gas turbines and specifies the appropriate preventative measures and processes for reduction or elimination of these hazards.
-ISO 21789:2008 addresses the risks of injury or death to humans and risks to the environment.
-Equipment damage without risk to humans or the environment is excluded.
+It details the anticipated significant hazards associated with gas turbines and specifies the appropriate preventative measures and processes for reduction or elimination of these hazards.
+It addresses the risks of injury or death to humans and risks to the environment.
+Equipment damage without risk to humans or the environment is not covered.

-ISO 21789:2008 excludes gas turbines used primarily for direct and indirect propulsion, special heat source applications and in research and development programmes.
+It excludes gas turbines used primarily for direct and indirect propulsion, special heat source applications and in research and development programmes.
 It also excludes gas turbines for closed-cycle and semi-closed cycle applications, and compressed-air energy storage plants.
-Where appropriate, ISO 21789:2008 can be used to give general guidance in such applications.
+Where appropriate, it can be used to give general guidance in such applications.

-ISO 21789:2008 is not applicable to machinery or safety components that were manufactured before the date of its publication as an International Standard.
+It is not applicable to machinery or safety components that were manufactured before the date of its publication.